kalgynirae/lumeh.org/pages/wiki/web/fractions.md

 # Fractions

-<samp>1⁄4 cup vegetable oil</samp>… or maybe <samp>1/2 cup slivered almonds</samp>.
-Perhaps
+<samp>1⁄4 cup vegetable oil</samp>, <samp>1/2 cup slivered almonds</samp>,
-<samp>0.75 cups water</samp>.
-Which fraction format do you prefer?
-I publish many [recipes] on this
+<samp>0.75 cups water</samp>… Which fraction format do you prefer?
+For me, the first one is the
-site, and I want the measurements to look *good*.
-This turned out to be complicated.
+winner.
+I publish many [recipes] on this site, and I want the measurements to look good.
+But like many things web, this turned out to be more complicated than expected.

 [recipes]: /recipes/